Neighborhood Sensitive Mapping for Zero-Shot Classification using Independently Learned Semantic Embeddings: Proposed Method

 \section{Proposed Method}

-In this section we present our two-step approach to zero-shot classification.
-We first describe the method to build learnable properties from the semantic representation.
-Then we present how to minimize the generalization error for multi-class classification using the learned properties.
+In this section, we present our two step approach to zero-shot classification.
+We first describe the method to learn the proposed data-dependent embeddings that we refer to as \textit{property embeddings}.
+Afterwards, we present how to minimize the classification error for nearest neighbour zero-shot multi-class classification using these property embeddings.

-In many cases data has properties that cannot be learned in a linear fashion, e.g. multi-class image classification has long involved non-linear convolution nets (\cite{norouzi2013zero, krizhevsky2012imagenet}), neural nets (\cite{ciresan2012multi}), and non-linear SVMs (\cite{chapelle1999support}).
-In other cases, instances are better classified using linear models.
-In this work, we would focus our attention on instances that contain properties which can be learned using a linear model (\cite{mnih2007probabilistic, rao1995linear, guillamet2003introducing}), specifically in a zero-shot scenario.